devdeliw/qiskit/dynamical_decoupling/README.md

 ## Examples

-Here is an example of how to use the full pipeline:
+To use the full pipeline:

 1. **Generate DD sequences**: Create a population of sequences using the Pauli basis gates (`X`, `Y`, `Z`).
 2. **Simulate under noise**: Test the sequences under thermal relaxation and depolarizing noise.